FarFetchd/clickitongue/README.md

 Clickitongue carries out mouse clicks when triggered by mouth sounds picked up by your computer's microphone, to give sore wrists a rest.

-Clickitongue is still in development, but is already basically usable.
-It currently runs on Linux (both X and Wayland) and Windows.
+Clickitongue runs on Linux (both X and Wayland) and Windows.
 Support for OSX is planned.

 # Installing on Linux